-Whether you use it as a dye or paint it on directly, Chalk Paint® by Annie Sloan is a great way to change the look of your fabric or upholstery.
+Whether you use it as a dye or paint it on directly, Chalk Paint® decorative paint by Annie Sloan is a good choice for changing the look of your fabric or upholstery.

-Dip dyeing with Annie Sloan’s Chalk Paint® is a great way to change the color of a fabric.
+Dip dyeing with Chalk Paint® is an easy way to change the color of a fabric.
 Natural fibers, such as linen or cotton, and even some synthetic fibers all work well with this technique.
-Fabrics that are coated or containing polyester will not take the color so well.
+Nylon fabrics or fabrics that contain polyester, or fabrics that are treated with Scotchgard™ or another type of coating, will not take the color so well.

 The intensity of the final color depends on the ratio of paint to water, the shade of paint, the type of fabric, and the amount being dyed.
 Start by mixing 1 part Chalk Paint® into 20 parts water, but you can adjust the amounts depending on how light or dark you wish the dye to be.
 Stir your mix thoroughly to ensure the paint is completely diluted and evenly dispersed.
 Dip your fabric into the dye, allowing the fabric to soak it in.
 The amount of time the fabric is left soaking in the dye can range from 5 to 30 minutes.
 The longer the fabric soaks the more intense the color.
 Agitate the fabric until the whole piece is evenly dyed.
 Remove from the water and leave to drip-dry, preferably outdoors in direct sunlight.

-For color fastness the best method is to heat seal by tumble drying or ironing once it has completely drip-dried.
-You can then wash your material on a warm wash setting with no color loss.
+For color fastness, heat seal the fabric by tumble drying or ironing once it has completely drip-dried.
+You can then wash it on a warm wash setting with no color loss.
 Please note: If you use a stronger quantity of paint in your dye there might be some fading of the color.

 Painting Fabric with a Dye Wash